dutrajardim/udacity-dl-project/README.md

 For the k8s environment, I've installed the [Minio Operator](https://github.com/minio/operator) to place the simple storage service (S3) role and the [Spark on K8s Operator](https://github.com/GoogleCloudPlatform/spark-on-k8s-operator) to manage Spark applications.\
 In this way, you will find in the project's Github repository the below root structure.

+Main files:

 - **sparkify_star_schema_etl**: Python module created to get the log and songs data, transform and save the data to tables in the Star Schema.
+- **etl.py**: Main script responsible for selecting and starting one of the ETL modules created.
+- **setup.py**: Python script responsible for configuring the project package creation.
+- **dl.cfg.example**: Example of how to create the configuration file to run the ETL with Spark in standalone mode.
+For standalone mode duplicate this file removing .example and set the S3 AWS credentials.

+Additional files (olap_etl module and example files):

 - **sparkify_olap_etl**: This python module is responsible for querying OLAP cubes from tables created by sparkify_star_schema_etl and saving them to an s3 bucket.
 - **docs**: The documentation is responsible for looking for docstrings in the python files and extracting them.
 It also takes care of render charts of the data saved by the OLAP module.
 The result is a static website powered by [Gatsby.js](https://www.gatsbyjs.com), created to help get started with the project.
 - **notebooks**: Jupyter Notebooks are used here for tests and analysis purposes.
 - **plantuml**: Plant UML diagrams.
 - **shell_scripts**: Bash scripts examples to create EMR clusters to run the created ETLs.
-- **setup.py**: Python script responsible for configuring the project package creation.
 - **sparkconf.cfg.exemple**: Example of how to create the configuration file used in the Jupyter Notebooks to set SparkConf.
-- **sparkify_script.py**: Main script responsible for selecting and starting one of the ETL modules created.
-This script expects a Spark Session.

 And, in the [documentation pages](https://dutrajardim.github.io/udacity-dl-project), the following navigation links are available: